SwanHub/onelinktrta/README.md

 # Steps to victory
 1. Set up dev environment & VS Code on a new computer. (outlined)
-2. Create a Rails app locally, connect to Github. (outlined)
+2. Create a Rails app, connect to Github. (outlined)
 3. Deploy it to Heroku. (outlined)
-4. Initialize a database on Heroku, seed it and display live data.
+4. Create a database on Heroku, display live data. (outlined)
-5. Create join table & unique pages for each tag.
+5. Create join table, seed and display data. (outlined)
+6. Create unique routes with join table. (outlined)
-6. Set up a local environment & seed.
+7. Set up and seed local environment. ()
-7. Add minimal CSS. (outlined)
+8. Add minimal CSS. (outlined)
-8. Connect app to a custom domain. (outlined)
+9. Connect app to a custom domain. (outlined)

 ––––––––––––––––––––––––––––––––––––––––––––